dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part8_Market/index.md

 Dana waved a hand, and an illusory image materialized, rotating in the air.

-Armor of the Fallen – A chain shirt that strengthens the wearer’s resilience, offering protection while allowing free movement.
+Armor of the Fallen – A chain shirt that appeared to be made from bones and hide.
+Wearing this armor allows someone to raise and speak with the dead.

 Sentinel Shield – A shield that grants advantage on initiative rolls and perception checks, heightening the wielder’s awareness.